gocardless/airflow-dbt/README.md

 Typically you will want to use the `DbtRunOperator`, followed by the `DbtTestOperator`, as shown earlier.

 You can also use the hook directly.
 Typically this can be used for when you need to combine the `dbt` command with another task in the same operators, for example running `dbt docs` and uploading the docs to somewhere they can be served from.

+## Package management

+If you use dbt's package manager you should include all dependencies before deploying your dbt project.

+For Docker users, packages specified in `packages.yml` should be included as part your docker image by calling `dbt deps` in your `Dockerfile`.

 ## License & Contributing